John-Abbott-College/6P3-Notes/project/prototype/index.md

 This is very similar to the requirements for the dashboard in Assignment 1, but adapted for the devices for your subsystem.

+#### (30%) Documentation / Milestone 2 Follow-up

+One new requirement for this milestone is to *continue your work started in Milestone 2*.

+One important component of this will be to document your devices for each subsystem.

+You should aim to make it be the case that someone else on your team could take over your reTerminal subsystem and be able to run your code/make it work.

+Important components of this:

+- Document the usage of your device scripts
+    - Wiring instructions (where to plug the device in, etc.)
+    - How to run your device scripts, expected results, etc.
+- Include device datasheets
+    - Google the name and serial number and product information for your devices.
+    You should be able to find `.pdf` files that contain detailed information about the device, its electronic properties, etc. This is called a *datasheet*, and a link to it should be included for each of the devices you are using.

+are easy to find)

 ### Application